 The children discuss what they want to grow and past crops have included pumpkins, potatoes, tomatoes, leeks, carrots, sprouts, cabbages, onions, curly kale, beetroot, chilli peppers, rocket, radishes and raspberries.

 Our local co-op have raised £500 by fundraising events and chose our school to benefit.
 We have built raised beds in our school garden area to make growing more accessible for the children.

 The local parish council have very kindly agreed to donate the funds to allow the school to buy equipment for our garden.

 We also got a donation of seeds from our local homebase (Drakehouse) in September 2017.

 If there are any parents or family members who would like to be involved with our school garden, your help would be appreciated.
-Feel free to call in and have a chat with Mrs Bailey.
-We are always looking for additional gardening gloves, trowels, seeds and compost; if you have any of these to donate please see Mrs Bailey.
+Feel free to call in and have a chat with the school office.
+We are always looking for additional gardening gloves, trowels, seeds and compost; if you have any of these to donate please pop them into school.